quantsbin/BiblioPixel/doc/overview/BiblioPixel-Basics.md

 # BiblioPixel Basics

-## BiblioPixel in one sentence
+## What is BiblioPixel

-A Python command line program named `bp` runs a JSON document called a Project which contains information about your lighting hardware, how your lights are laid out, and how you want to animate them.
+In the BiblioPixel Light Programming System, Python command line program named `bp` runs a JSON document called a Project which contains information about your lighting hardware, how your lights are laid out, and how you want to animate them - as well as an excellent visualizer for LED systems.

-Details follow!
+Let's go through what all of this means.

 ## JSON

-JSON is a simple and very popular way to represent structured data as text.
+JSON is a simple and very popular way to represent structured data in human-readable and editable text.

 [Here's](https://www.digitalocean.com/community/tutorials/an-introduction-to-json)
-a nice little introduction to JSON, and [here's](https://json.org) the full specification of the fromat, which isn't very long at all.
+a nice little introduction to JSON, and [here's](https://json.org) the full specification of the format, which isn't very long at all.

+## The visualizer: SimPixel

+BiblioPixel has a sibling project, SimPixel, which lets you preview your lighting animations in any modern browser.
+This is extremely convenient as it allows you develop animat

 ## The command line